joomla-projects/release-testing/README.md

 **2. On a back up Joomla site:**

-Put the `configuration.php` file of your site in the `web-server/joomla-backup` folder.
-To initiate the process, use the command:
+To initiate the process, use the following command in the `start.exe` file:
 ```bash
 ./run.sh <your-website-domain>
 ```
 For example: `./run.sh https://example.joom.ws/`

 When you execute the command `./run.sh <website-domain>`, the system launches the web-server script.
 Subsequently, it prompts you for your **site username and password**.
-The script then downloads necessary dependencies, and checks for the presence of the `configuration.php` file in the `web-server/joomla-backup` folder.
-If the file is not found, the system waits for you to paste the configuration file.
-Once provided, it inserts environment variables into the Cypress configuration file and runs Cypress tests. **Notably, these tests are independent and do not rely on a database.**
+Once provided, it inserts environment variables into the Cypress configuration file and runs Cypress tests. **Notably, these tests work on your site's database.**

 **3. Fresh Joomla installation:**